 In this guide we'll answer the question "what is critical illness cover" and explain the benefits to you and your family.

-Life insurance with critical illness cover is designed to help you cope financially in the above circumstances.
-It can be added to Mortgage Protection Life Insurance and Level Term Life Insurance and if you are diagnosed with a specified illness, the policy will pay out a lump sum.
-This will help you to cover mortgage repayments, bills and other expenses if, for example, you are unable to work.
-It can also help you to cover costs incurred by your illness, such as home adaptations and so allow you to concentrate on getting better rather than worrying about your finances.
+Critical illness cover is designed to help you and your loved one's cope financially if you are diagnosed with a serious illness or medical condition.
+It can be added to Mortgage Protection Life Insurance and Level Term Life Insurance.
+If you are diagnosed with one of the provider's specified illnesses, during the policy term, the policy will pay out a lump sum.
+This may be payable in addition to the life cover.
+You could use this in a number of ways such as to cover mortgage repayments, bills and any other expenses.
+It can also help you to cover costs incurred by your illness, such as home adaptations to allow you to concentrate on getting better rather than worrying about your finances.

 The critical illnesses covered by your plan will vary depending on the provider.
 Cancer, heart attacks and strokes are all conditions that are commonly covered.

 Examples of other conditions that may be covered include:

 Permanent disability caused by illness or injury may also be covered by some providers.

 The policy key features for each insurance company's policy will be available when you compare quotes.

 To buy a policy that combines life insurance with critical illness cover, you'll be required to provide details of your medical history, family history and lifestyle and may have to undergo a medical examination.

 These medical checks can result in your insurer concluding that your application represents a greater than standard risk, and so may ask you to pay increased premiums, exclude a condition or, in some instances, reject your application.

 The cost of critical illness cover will depend on a number of factors, including: